 She’s tall and a real beauty.
 Meet the Royal Clipper!

-Years ago, we sailed on the Royal Clipper through the Grenadine Islands in the Caribbean.
+Several years ago, we sailed on the Royal Clipper through the Grenadine Islands in the Caribbean.

 The Royal Clipper has two smaller and older sister ships, Star Clipper and Star Flyer.